Learn About an Issue Focus

 A Laser Focus.
 An issue focus unifies your community, volunteers, donors, funded partners, non-funded partners, board, and staff around a single issue.
 Your community, volunteers, donors, partner agencies, board, and staff will no longer wonder what your United Way does.

 Inspiring Bold Goal.
-An issue focus includes a bold goal that inspires your community, donors, and partners to give, advocate, and volunteer to address your issue.
-Your success will no longer be measured by whether or not you achieve your campaign goal.
+An issue focus includes a long-term bold goal that inspires your community, donors, and partners to give, advocate, and volunteer to address your issue.
+Your success will no longer be measured by whether or not you achieve your annual fundraising goal.

 The Simplest Message EVER!
 An issue focus allows you to easily explain what your United Way does in a short sentence or even two words, like "Halt Hunger!"
 You will no longer struggle with trying to explain what your United Way does.